quantumgardener/qg.blog/content/notes/Mediabank.md

 				- High Street
 					- 63 - McDonalds

-I don't use the IPTC Country, State/Province, City, Location fields at all.
+I don't use the IPTC Country, State/Province, City, Location fields at all[^4].

 If I can't determine a location with specificity, I'll set the lowest category I can.
 For example, a photo taken in a car whilst travelling in Victoria, without GPS, will be tagged `Australia | Victoria.`

 The category is colour-coded blue for a thumbnail's visual indicator of an address being present.
 ### GPS
 If the device doesn't add GPS directly, it is added via the in-built map function.
 Photos that are all in the same location eg. home, all have the same GPS address and make use of IMatch's various location features.

 ![[imatch-geocoding example.webp]]